Eugène Devéria: Biography

 He was one of five children born to François-Marie Devéria, a Bureau Chief in the Ministry of the Navy.
 His mother, Désirée François-Chaumont, came from a colonial family in Saint-Domingue that fled to France during the Revolution.
 His brother, Achille, was also a painter.
 After their father's death, Achille became the family's provider.

 Eugène displayed some artistic talent and became Achille's first pupil.
 Later, he would study with Anne-Louis Girodet and Guillaume Guillon Lethière.
-His first submissions to the Salon were in 1824, but they attracted little notice.
-His first success came in 1827 with a canvas depicting the birth of King Henry IV.
+His first submissions to the Salon were for the Salon of 1824, but they attracted little notice.
+His first success came in the 1827 Salon with a canvas depicting the birth of King Henry IV.
 At this time, he was sharing a studio on the Boulevard Saint Michel with Louis Petitot, Pierre Cartellier and Louis Boulanger.

 Although he received several commissions, including one for a "Museum of the History of France" that was being planned by King Louis-Philippe, he was not generally successful.
 So, in 1838, he accepted a proposal to redo all of the painted decorations at Avignon Cathedral and left Paris.
 The task turned out to be greater than he expected.
 Together with unsanitary conditions and a flood that almost took the lives of him and his family, he became ill and exhausted.
 In 1841, he left Avignon to recuperate in Béarn.